Joint Tenancy vs Tenancy-in-Common Singapore 2026 | Nexus

 Common use caseStandard matrimonial purchaseUnequal contribution, decoupling plan, estate-driven

-Decoupling Explained — the Legitimate 99/1 Route
+Decoupling Explained: the Legitimate 99/1 Route

 Brass chain links being separated on navy marble desk — visual metaphor for decoupling jointly-owned Singapore property

-Decoupling = existing joint owners restructure to a 99/1 TIC ratio, then one buys out the other's share.
+With decoupling, existing joint owners restructure to a 99/1 TIC ratio, then one buys out the other's share.
 Done correctly, this is fully legal and a common ABSD-planning move.

 Standard decoupling sequence